Masterpiece Story: View from Cookham Bridge by Stanley Spencer

 Looking down, beneath the boats water glitters.
 On the surface shadows and sunlight reflect and fragment.
 Catching the eye, the water has a life of its own as it dazzles, ripples, and sparkles.
 Spencer paints this area in an impressionistic style, his brushstrokes dappled in shades of blue, green and white.

 Stepping up to the narrow pathway, you pass by a large wooden boathouse (intricately detailed, every wood panel perfectly distinguishable).
 Oars and long batons of timber lean against it.
 Further along, boats wait for use resting in a yard.
 Time stands still, waiting to be enjoyed in surroundings of leisure and peace.

 Peek over the red brick wall into gardens lush and tended.
 Then look beyond to glimpse an elegant house large and pale amongst so much green.
 Behind the wall tall dark trees grow, their heavy branches cast dark cool shadows over the path.
 Eventually, the walk leads into the countryside, cultivated fields forming the end of the view.

 Growing over the pathway flowering bushes jostle toward the floating boats.
 Spencer paints the white rose bush in intricate detail.
 The flowers full and curly, the petals distinguishable.
 Underneath a nasturtium grows, playfully painted in wobbly green and orange circles.

 In the top left you can just see the nearby Holy Trinity Church.
-The windows watch over the river like eyes.
+The windows watch over the river-like eyes.
 Only here is Spencer’s spiritual association to Cookham alluded to.
-Nevertheless, without the inclusion of a spiritual narrative or Biblical characters, Spencer’s feelings are still present.
+Nevertheless, without including a spiritual narrative or Biblical characters, Spencer’s feelings are still present.
 He paints the view through his own eyes, giving an ordinary scene a hint of paradise.